johannes-mueller/harmonigilo/README.md

 * The final stereo signal is blended with the input signal

+* The GUI uses RobTk by Robin Gareus aka x42

 ## Usage
 So far there's only the generic UI.
 There are the following controls